jckdm/thesis/DESIGN.md

 # Digital Distancing

-Each type of visualization is created through functions in two files: one with the name of the visualization type, and the other with -helper.
+Each type of visualization is created through functions in two files: one with the name of the visualization type, and the other with <code>-helper</code>.
 The first file parses the data files into various data structures.
-The -helper file contains functions which visualize and analyze the data.
+The <code>-helper</code> file contains functions which visualize and analyze the data.

 All three visualizations rely on a dictionary of colors:
 ```
 const color = {};
-- each app\'s name and its associated color, formatted as [appName] = color (in hex code)
+- each app's name and its associated color, formatted as [appName] = color (in hex code)
 ```

 ## Grapher